boldingd/EclipsePhaseContent/Kainouda2035.md

 ### Defensive Systems and the KEDC

-The KDC is also responsible for the defence of the asteroid, which is managed through the Kainouda External Defense Consortium.
+The KDC is also responsible for the defense of the asteroid, which is managed through the Kainouda External Defense Consortium.

 One of the few on-going obligations that an owner incurrs when purchasing a plot of Kainouda 2035 from the KDC is to contribute dues to the KDC to pay for the ongoing defence of the asteroid; the KDC in turn does this via a special contract with the Kainouda External Defense Consortium.
 The KEDC, in turn, contracts out to various microcorps to construct, operate, and crew the satellites defences.